spellshape/cli/docs/docs/04-network/01-chain.md

 ---
 sidebar_position: 1
-description: Ignite Chain.
+description: Spellshape Chain.
 ---

-# Ignite Chain
+# Spellshape Chain

 ## Introduction

-_Ignite is a blockchain to help launch Cosmos SDK-based blockchains._
+_Spellshape is a blockchain to help launch Cosmos SDK-based blockchains._

-Using Cosmos SDK and Ignite CLI, developers can quickly create a crypto application that is decentralized, economical for usage, and scalable.
+Using Cosmos SDK and Spellshape CLI, developers can quickly create a crypto application that is decentralized, economical for usage, and scalable.
 The Cosmos SDK framework allows developers to create sovereign application-specific blockchains that become part of the wider [Cosmos ecosystem](https://v1.cosmos.network/ecosystem/apps).
 Blockchains created with Cosmos SDK use a Proof-of-Stake (PoS) consensus protocol that requires validators to secure the chain.

-Even though tools like Ignite CLI simplify the development of a Cosmos SDK blockchain, launching a new chain is a highly complex process.
+Even though tools like Spellshape CLI simplify the development of a Cosmos SDK blockchain, launching a new chain is a highly complex process.
 One of the major challenges of developing and launching your own sovereign blockchain is ensuring the security of the underlying consensus.
 Since Cosmos SDK chains are based on the PoS consensus, each blockchain requires initial coin allocations and validators before they can be launched, which presents developers with significant challenges, such as determining their chain's tokenomics or coordinating a robust validator set.

 The initial coin allocations and validators are described in a JSON-formatted genesis file that is shared among all initial nodes in the network.
 This genesis file defines the initial state of the application.
 Based on PoS, secure chains require the initial allocation of coins to be well distributed so that no single validator holds more than 1/3 of all tokens and receives a disproportionate amount of voting power.

 Along with ensuring the security of the underlying consensus, another highly difficult task in launching a new blockchain is attracting a diverse set of validators for the genesis file.
 Many promising projects fail to capture the attention of a sufficient number of trustworthy validators to secure their chains due to a lack of resources or experience.

-The Ignite Chain has, therefore, been conceived to facilitate the launch of Cosmos SDK blockchains by helping developers to navigate the complexities of launching a blockchain and coordinate the genesis of a new chain.
-Using the decentralized nature of blockchain, Ignite's coordination features help blockchain builders connect with validators and investors, speeding up the time to market of their projects and chances of success.
+The Spellshape Chain has, therefore, been conceived to facilitate the launch of Cosmos SDK blockchains by helping developers to navigate the complexities of launching a blockchain and coordinate the genesis of a new chain.
+Using the decentralized nature of blockchain, Spellshape's coordination features help blockchain builders connect with validators and investors, speeding up the time to market of their projects and chances of success.

-Commands to interact with Ignite Chain are integrated into Ignite CLI and allow launching chains from it.
-Integration with Ignite Chain allows the CLI to support the developer in the entire lifecycle of realizing a Cosmos project, from the development and experimentation of the blockchain to the launch of its mainnet.
+Commands to interact with Spellshape Chain are integrated into Spellshape CLI and allow launching chains from it.
+Integration with Spellshape Chain allows the CLI to support the developer in the entire lifecycle of realizing a Cosmos project, from the development and experimentation of the blockchain to the launch of its mainnet.

-## What is Ignite Chain
+## What is Spellshape Chain

-Ignite Chain is a secure platform that simplifies the launch of Cosmos SDK-based chains, lending vital resources and support at the coordination, preparation, and launch stages.
-Ignite provides the tools that blockchain projects need to overcome the complexities of launching their chain, from validator coordination and token issuance to fundraising and community building.
+Spellshape Chain is a secure platform that simplifies the launch of Cosmos SDK-based chains, lending vital resources and support at the coordination, preparation, and launch stages.
+Spellshape provides the tools that blockchain projects need to overcome the complexities of launching their chain, from validator coordination and token issuance to fundraising and community building.

-Ignite facilitates the launch of new chains with an overall launch process during three phases:
+Spellshape facilitates the launch of new chains with an overall launch process during three phases:

 - Coordination
 - Preparation
 - Launch

-To reduce friction at each phase, Ignite provides an immutable and universal database for validator coordination.
+To reduce friction at each phase, Spellshape provides an immutable and universal database for validator coordination.

-In the future, Ignite will also offer:
+In the future, Spellshape will also offer:

-- Token issuance: Ignite allows the issuance of tokens (called vouchers) that represent a share allocation of a future mainnet network
+- Token issuance: Spellshape allows the issuance of tokens (called vouchers) that represent a share allocation of a future mainnet network
 - A fundraising platform for selling vouchers
 - A permissionless framework to reward validator activities on a launched testnet network